harryosmar/what-do-i-learn-today/06-05-2020/readme.md

 			return float64(f)
 		}

-		var a Abser
-		f := MyFloat(-math.Sqrt2)

-		a = f  // a MyFloat implements Abser
+		var a Abser = MyFloat(-math.Sqrt2) // a MyFloat implements Abser
 	```
 - Interfaces are implemented implicitly.
 There is no explicit declaration of intent, **no "implements" keyword.**